 How to Get Eating Disorder Treatment Coverage from Insurance Companies

 Eating disorder treatment is covered by a large number of insurance policies.
-But most require families and their doctors to prove that care is needed; sometimes, care teams and insurance administrators disagree about how treatment should work.
+However, most require families and their doctors to prove that care is needed, and sometimes, care teams and insurance administrators have differing views about how treatment should work.

 Your insurance company can use those recommendations to determine further coverage details.